 This fund invests in companies across the globe that address long-term demographic, environmental and resource challenges.
 They must also have strong prospects in their own right and be available at an attractive price.
 It combines 'stewardship', 'ESG integration' and 'impact'.

 The team behind this fund focus on nine sustainable investment themes, which range from resource efficiency and sustainable transport to education and wellbeing.

 The fund hasn’t performed as well as the broader global stock market over the past few years.
-Our analysis suggests a focus on higher-risk small and medium-sized companies should have helped performance, but the managers invested in companies in this area of the market that haven't done so well.
+Our analysis suggests a focus on higher-risk small and medium-sized companies, and the fund’s sector positioning, should have helped performance, but the managers invested in companies in this area of the market that haven't done so well.

 The managers have the flexibility to invest in emerging markets which are higher-risk than developed ones.

-This fund invests globally in companies of all sizes, including higher risk smaller ones.
-The emphasis is on companies that have a positive impact on society, the environment and health.
+This fund invests globally in companies of all sizes that have a positive impact on society, the environment and health.
 It combines 'stewardship' with 'ESG integration' and a ‘sustainability focus’.